Indus Valley Times

 As I reflect on my journey, the resilience of these communities and their profound connection to the land leave an indelible impression.
 Their stories remind us that true progress lies in harmony—between people and nature, tradition and innovation.
 Together, we can create a future where ecological integrity, cultural heritage, and human dignity flourish side by side.

-Development Consultant, Natural Resource Governance & Tribal Livelihood.
+The writer is a development consultant, Natural Resource Governance & Tribal Livelihood.